smmac72/zeroRender/README.md

 A very small util for rendering .obj files in .tga format.
+Uses DXMath and DX SimpleMath (mostly targeting the latter)